-This course is an in-person course, supplemented with synchronous and asynchronous elements.
+This course is an ONLINE course with synchronous and asynchronous elements.
 Our meetings will allow for the presentation of course material and the discussion of readings, case studies and news items.
-All students are expected to attend the class meeting times as per the schedule on indicated Mondays at 11:30am.
+All students are expected to attend the class meeting times as per the schedule on indicated Fridays at 4pm.
 Please note that any live Zoom classes that are held will be recorded and will be posted for reference on the course eclass site.